Frequently Asked Questions (FAQs) About the California Assessment of Student Performance and Progress—English Learners

 All students in grades three through eight and grade eleven must participate in the Smarter Balanced assessment in mathematics.
 Participation in the California Science Test field test is required for all students in grades five, eight, and twelve as well as the identified students in grades ten and eleven, with the exception of eligible students who will take the California Alternate Assessment for Science Pilot 2.

 Students are exempt from taking Smarter Balanced assessments in ELA in their first year enrolled, defined as having enrolled after April 15 of the prior year.
 LEAs can administer the Smarter Balanced assessment in ELA to EL students enrolled less than 12 months, but it will not be counted for accountability.
-The Standards-based Tests in Spanish, given in grades two through eleven, is optional and will now be administered online.
+The California Spanish Test, given in grades three through high school, is an optional Spanish language arts test available for students who want a measure their Spanish reading, writing mechanics, and listening skills.